ct-js/docs.ctjs.rocks/docs/tutorials/making-games-platformer.md

 ![Enabling the layer as a UI layer](./../images/tutorials/tutPlatformer_LayerUICheckbox.png)

- Now, to import a UI room into another, go to our script `inGameRoomStart` created at the Project -> Custom scripts tab before, and add this code before the closing brace of the function:
+ Now, to import a UI room into another, go to our behavior `inGameRoomStart` in the assets view, and add this code:

 ::: code-tabs#tutorial
 @tab JavaScript